-However, some plants are toxic even in small amounts.
-Other plant toxins can be cumulative, with damage to internal organs developing over time.
+Plants may be toxic in small amounts, or as plant toxins have a cumulative effect with damage to internal organs developing over time.

-It is important that producers are able to recognise the plants in their area that are toxic to livestock.
+It is important to be able to recognise the plants in the area that are toxic to livestock.

 Examples of potentially toxic plants grazed by livestock in Australia include:

-Some poisonings by toxic plants have highly visible consequences, while others remain silent for weeks or months.
-Where, in the absence of a drought or seasonal feed shortage, there has been a dramatic change in the condition of animals, producers should suspect that disease, including poisoning by toxic plants, may be present.
+Some poisonings by toxic plants have highly visible consequences, while others remain unapparent for weeks or months.
+In the absence of a drought or seasonal feed shortage, any dramatic change in animal condition should be investigated as a possible disease.
+This includes poisoning by toxic plants.
 If this is the case a veterinary investigation should be carried out.

 With all diseases, nutritional deficiencies and poisonings by toxic plants, assess the risk based on previous local district history.

 Knowledge and management are key elements in reducing the risks posed to livestock by plant toxins.
 Here are some tips: